 - Roast for 1 hr 30 minutes (the time will depend on the size of your turkey breast) and don’t forget to bast all over the turkey breast every 30 minutes.
 When the turkey is done the internal temperature should be 165F.

-- Rest for 15 minutes before cutting and serving.
+- If your turkey gets brown so quickly, cover it with foil to avoid burning outside.
+Rest for 15 minutes before cutting and serving.
 Use the melted butter mixture as gravy.
 So yummy!

 - To store: You can store leftover turkey for up to 4 days in the fridge.
 Uncut turkey breasts hold on to moisture better than sliced turkey.